JasperGrant/S-Machine-CPU/README.md

 # S-Machine_CPU
-A simple 16 bit Instruction set Architecture for a CPU known as the S-Machine
+A simple 16-bit Instruction set Architecture for a CPU known as the 'S-Machine'

 By Duncan Cameron and Jasper Grant